 And they sure do work.
 Life seems like a video game in which you need to tame the creature called time to fight the procrastination beast and become THE WINNER OF LIFE!

 At the same time, they serve as blinkers helping life pass right by you.

 Maybe we should start wasting time and stop wasting our life.

 Don’t get me wrong, some of these life hacks helped me a lot in turning from a spoiled woman child to something resembling a functioning adult.
 But, if one thing this dreadful situation has made us see, is that the game is short, and the winners are the ones who enjoyed the game.

 When the pandemic hit, I realized how distanced I became from my friends, family and mostly from myself.
-So I decided to have a chat with that unproductive and much more chilled person I used to be, to get some advice on wasting time successfully.
+So I decided to chat with that unproductive and much more chilled person I used to be to get some advice on wasting time successfully.

 Comedy and tragedy are inseparable, and the more I learn about comedy I see that the funniest people don’t ignore pain.
 They stare at it, accept it, and laugh at it.

 And COVID times will leave us terabytes of hilarious content as proof that hard times require a lot of toilet paper memes.

 Laughter is medicine.
 Proven to boost your immune system, trigger the release of your endorphins and rid you of stress.
 The absolute beast in our everyday hero’s journey.

 So laugh out loud, with big strong belly laughs.
 Watch that silly sitcom you feel almost embarrassed about watching or videos of cats terrified of cucumbers.
 I may have a cat video problem, there is a limit to how many cat videos one should watch – I guess?